Sussex County Sheriff’s Office investigating after hunter finds body in trash bag in woods

 When the hunter opened the bag, he saw a body.
 The body was wrapped in trash bags and submerged in water in the ditch.

-Officials have identified the victim as 36-year-old Kenneth Moore of Franklin.
 Investigators say Moore had trauma to his head and neck, causing him to bleed out.

+"Why they had to kill him I don't know.
+Why did they have to kill him like that I don't know," cried Bass.

+Kenneth Moore was an artist and graduate student at Mary Washington University.

 There was no missing alert for Kenneth Moore, authorities said.